nate34k/ardy/README.md

 # ardy

 ## Warnings
 Application is currently being developed and breaking changes are to be expected.
+This is a project I created mostly to learn rust web development, do not expect this to be a hardened webapp.

 ## Usage
 Build backend with cargo r, run frontend with trunk serve (optionally add --open to open browser window)